webcrank/webcrank-password.scala/README.md

     $algorithm$rounds$keysize$base64(salt)$base64(key)

-Where algorithms is one of: PBKDF2WithHMACSHA1, PBKDF2WithHMACSHA256 and PBKDF2WithHMACSHA512.
+Where `algorithm` is one of: PBKDF2WithHMACSHA1, PBKDF2WithHMACSHA256 and PBKDF2WithHMACSHA512.

 Any interop failure would be considered a _serious_ bug, please report.